zenoix/dotfiles/README.md

 - A [nerd font](https://www.nerdfonts.com/) or patched font

 > [!TIP]
 > I designed this repo to be placed in the home (`~/`) directory.
 If you choose to place it somewhere else, you may have to change some of the configurations.
+For example, instead of `stow .`, you will need to use the `--dir/-d` flag to point to where you've placed the dotfiles e.g. `stow -d ~/foo/dotfiles -t ~/`.

 ### Setting Up the Dotfiles